The Legendary Drum Sound

-The Linn was THE killer drum machine in town back in the 80's it was also the first that include real drum samples!
+The VProm was originally based on THE killer drum machine in town back in the 80's, this drum computer was also the first to include real drum samples back in the days!

-The Linn LM-1 Drum Computer was created by Roger Linn.
-He used samples of acoustic drum sounds recorded on the fly with some basic hardware.
-The fact that they were recorded raw with a custom made ADC makes them cut better in a mix than anything available at the time, they sounded so great that they become an alternative to the analog drum sounds of the 80's drum machines..
-To this day the unique sound of that machine is highly regarded and only using samples of an LM-1 output cannot reproduce the wide range of sounds this machine can produce.
-The DAC in use in here and he whole circuitry stands next to the samples characters in that unique sounding team.
-The LM-1 is an historical piece of gear that has a place in the sound of the 80's era.
+Early sample based drum machines used samples of acoustic drum sounds recorded on the fly with some basic hardware.
+The way they were recorded without any kind of anti aliasing makes them cut better in a mix than anything available at the time, they sounded so great that they become an alternative to the analog drum sounds of the 80's drum machines..
+To this day the unique sound of the very first machine is highly regarded and only using samples of the output cannot reproduce the wide range of sounds this machine can produce.
+The DAC in use in here and the whole circuitry stands next to the samples characters in that unique sounding team.
+It is an historical piece of gear that has a place in the sound of the 80's era.
 Only around 500 of these things are out there so don't count on finding a working one easily or for cheap.
 It has been used by major acts like: Prince, Phil Collins, Thompson Twins, Stevie Wonder, Gary Numan, Depeche Mode, The Human League, Jean-Michel Jarre, Vangelis, John Carpenter, Todd Rundgren,The Art of Noise...
 The Machine was made by a musician for musicians and I tried to stick to that standard :) So as there were no accurate VST for that legend out there...
-I had to make the VLINN!
+I had to make the VProm!

 THANKS FOR YOUR SUPPORT!
-IT MAKES THINGS HAPPEN, SUCH AS VLINN ON WIN, MAC, x86 AND x64 Platforms!
+IT MAKES THINGS HAPPEN, SUCH AS VProm ON WIN, MAC, x86 AND x64 Platforms!

-VLINN accurately reproduces the internal circuitry and filtering of the first legendary Drum Machine but is also suitable to read the original EPROMS of other Drum Machines from that era (an EPROM is an integrated circuit that was used to store short audio samples data in a compressed format.).
-It's the closest thing to the real deal - reading and decoding original the EPROM data images in real time using the exact decode table from the AM6070 DAC.
-Use of the stock LM1 EPROMS has been possible with the kind permission of Roger Linn, the creator of the Linn and early MPC machines along with many other great products.
-VLINN also allows you to experiment with different EPROMS.
+VPROM accurately reproduces the internal circuitry and filtering of the first legendary Drum Machine but is also suitable to read the original EPROMS of other Drum Machines from that era (an EPROM is an integrated circuit that was used to store short audio samples data in a compressed format.).
+It's the closest thing to the real deal - reading and decoding original EPROM data images in real time using the exact decode table from the AM6070 DAC.
+VPROM also allows you to experiment with different EPROMS.
 You can load compatible ULaw companded images (.bin files that you can find on the net) from legendary 80s machines such as the Linndrum, DMX, DrumTraks etc., or even create your own (see manual for more info).

 I hope you enjoy making funky grooves with VPROM as much as I do!

 MOST OF THESE VIDEOS WERE DONE WITH Version 1.0 BUT NEW VIDS ARE COMING ALONG!